By Andrew Westcott

 Related Links

-Firstly, no cats were upset during the preparation of the top image; I had to entrust AI to create that as the Good Lady refused to pose for a photo, and I don't have enough cats!
+Firstly, no cats were upset during the preparation of the top image; I had to entrust AI to create that as the Good Lady refused to pose for a photo, and the cats wouldn't do as they were told.

 This type of telephone uses pulse dialling, something gradually being phased out in favour of tone dialling, and indeed with the advent of VOIP (Voice Over Internet Protocol), this type of phone will become unusable on public networks in the relatively near future, unless some kind of interface is used.

-One way to make use of these attractive and collectable devices in the modern world is to create a two-telephone intercom system, and this page's function is primarily to document how I got such a system working, including the ability to ring the distant phone.
-Setting up a pair of phones in this manner is actually pretty easy, but there are things that need to be attended to.
+One way to make use of these iconic and collectable devices in the modern world is to create a two-telephone intercom system, and this page's function is primarily to document how I got such a system working, including the ability to ring the distant phone.
+Setting up a pair of phones in this manner is in essence pretty simple, but there are things that need to be attended to.

 The details of the telephone should be found printed on the underside as in the example above.
-The first number indicates the model number; the SPK bit indicates the manufacturer, in this case Speke Telephones, and the last bit gives the year and batch number.
+The first number indicates the model number and the 'F' suffix indicates, I believe, that the dial has just numbers, rather than numbers and letters; the SPK bit indicates the manufacturer, in this case Speke Telephones, and the last bit gives the year and production run.

 Using electronics it is entirely feasible to create a local exchange for linking many of these phones together and there are several resources on the web detailing how to do it, and ready-made units are available to purchase, should you wish to do this instead of making an intercom.